 Achromotopsia

-Achromatopsia is a non-progressive and hereditary visual disorder which is characterized by decreased vision, light sensitivity, and the absence of color vision.
-In the U.S. it affects about 1 in every 33,000 people.
+Achromatopsia is a non-progressive and hereditary visual disorder characterised by decreased vision, light sensitivity and the absence of colour vision.

 Albinism

-Albinism is a rare group of genetic disorders with deficiency of melanin pigment production, which causes the skin, hair or eyes to have little or no colour.
-It effects about 1 in 18,000 to 20,000 people in the USA and Europe.
+Albinism is a rare group of genetic disorders with a deficiency of melanin pigment production, which causes the skin, hair or eyes to have little or no colour.

 Amblyopia (Lazy Eye)